Check your credit file

-If you have any problems on your credit record, you risk being turned down by lenders or charged an eye-wateringly high rate of interest.
+If you have any problems on your credit record, you risk being turned down by lenders or charged a high rate of interest.
 So the first thing you need to do before you apply for a loan is check the state of your file.

 This will show how much credit you currently have as well as whether you’ve missed any repayments or paid late over the past six years.
 If these or other details such as your current address are wrong, you need to put them right before you apply.

-You can check your report by contacting the three main UK credit-reference agencies, Experian, Callcredit, and Equifax: by law, they all have to offer a basic copy of your report for £2 each.
+You can check your report by contacting the three main UK credit-reference agencies, Experian, Callcredit, and Equifax: by law, they all have to offer a basic copy of your report.

 How to check your credit report